nspcc-tech/.github/profile/README.md

 start in life.
 Because childhood shapes who we become, and abuse never should.
 Today, we're still fighting for every childhood, and we won't stop until child abuse stops.

-Find out more about our work [https://www.nspcc.org.uk/](https://www.nspcc.org.uk/)
+Find out more about our work at [https://www.nspcc.org.uk/](https://www.nspcc.org.uk/).